Hello everyone,

 We have arrived in Chiloé!
 Sunday night at 8:00 we took an overnight bus from Santiago that arrived in Puerto Montt about 8:30 Monday morning, then gradually made its way to Castro a little after noon.
 Things are different here!

-First, the bus: Put most modes of transportation in the U.S. to
+First, the bus: Put most modes of transportation in the U.S. to shame!
+We took a sleeper bus, which had fewer seats and m

-and seeing a line of snow-capped volcanoes off to the east.
+The best part of the trip was awakening at sunrise (around 7:30) and seeing a line of snow-capped volcanoes off to the east.
 Spectacular!
 We saw Volcan Osorno, one of the prettiest and most symmetrical cones, in the first light of the day, with Lago de Llanquihue in the foreground.

 On the bus with us was Jake, a fellow PIAP